hjs-spec/api/README.md

 ### 1. Get an API Key

-For testing and evaluation, please [open an issue](https://www.google.com/search?q=https://github.com/jep-protocol/api/issues) or contact the foundation at `signal@jep-protocol.org` to request a developer API key.
+For testing and evaluation, contact the foundation at `signal@humanjudgment.org` to request a developer API key.

 ### 2. Use the SDK (Recommended)